Where are they now? The last Man Utd XI picked by Sir Alex Ferguson

 The 32-year-old was shipped off to Everton in 2015 and has since made over 100 appearances for Watford, where he remains.

 Giggs spent one more season at United before calling time on his illustrious playing career at the end of 2013-14.
-He then became Wales manager in 2018 and helped his country qualify for Euro 2020.

 After falling out of favour at United, Hernandez spent 2014-15 on loan at Real Madrid before completing a permanent move to Bundesliga side Bayer Leverkusen.